Joan Havelange

 Quite the characters!
 Mabel and Violet enthrall and amuse readers through their Excellent Adventures in five best-selling Cozy Mysteries, a series by Joan Havelange.

-Joan Havelange’s Series, “Mabel and Violet’s Excellent Adventures.” are listed below, beginning with her latest.
+Joan Havelange’s Series, “Mabel and Violet’s Excellent Adventures,” is listed below, beginning with her latest.

 Murder Exit Stage Right by Joan Havelange